 The minimum qualifications for a Forensic Document Examiner (FDE) are a Bachelor's Degree, a two/four year apprenticeship with a qualified or board certified examiner with the American Board of Forensic Document Examiners (ABFDE).

-For a full explanation of minimum qualifications, the Standard Guide for Minimum Training Requirements for Forensic Document Examiners can be found at (SWGDOC) under Standards/Published Standards.
+For a full explanation of minimum training qualifications, the Scope of Expertise in Forensic Document Examination can be found at aafs.org/academy-standards-board under Published Standards for Forensic Document Examiners.

 The American Board of Forensic Document Examiners (ABFDE) is the only recognized certifying board who receives sponsorship from: the American Society of Questioned Document Examiners (ASQDE), the Southwestern Association of Forensic Document Examiners (SWAFDE), the Southeastern Association of Forensic Document Examiners (SAFDE), the Midwestern Association of Forensic Scientists (MAFS), American Academy of Forensic Sciences (AAFS), Canadian Society of Forensic Science (CSFS), Mid-Atlantic Association of Forensic Scientists (MAAFS) and the International Association for Identification (IAI).